hindu-comm/weblogs/manasataramgini/2018/11/2018-11-25_the-second-strike.md

 yesterday something untoward was going to happen and ask dad to ferry the agrajā-s, then don’t you think we as your daughters should at least have some of that capacity?”
-Vri: “Could you at least tell us what happened.”
+Vri: “Could you at least tell us what happened?”
 LM: “Last night Vaidoorya’s fiance was visiting their home.
 She is to be married next month.
 He woke up around 2:00 AM complaining of a loud roaring in his ears.
 He then felt as though somebody kicked him, and his